GSA/10x/Staffing Issues/FY18-Phase-2/Open-Source-Translation-Services-2.5.md

 **Timeline**

-• Duration of engagement: 350 hours at 18F rates
+• Duration of engagement: 350 hours at 18F rates, approximately 5-6 weeks with two full-time 18F staff

 • Last date on which work can be done per the agreement: 6/5/2019